saasmath/webiopi/README.txt

 Click/Tap pins to change the GPIO output state.

-You can use the API the to make your own GUI or WebApp.
+You can use the API to make your own GUI or WebApp.
 The API is currently limited to 3 features :
 - Retrieve GPIO state/configuration :
 	HTTP GET /*